sonelrubin/dynamics-365-contact-center/contact-center/use/oc-active-conv.md

    > - The form selector to switch between **Active Conversation** and **Closed Conversation** is hidden.
 You can't switch to closed conversation form from the **Active Conversation** form while the conversation is still active or vice versa.
    > - You can see the form selector on the enhanced Active Conversation form if your administrator has enabled it for you.
 More information: [Display the form selector on Active Conversation form](../administer/add-customer-summary-settings.md#display-the-form-selector-on-active-conversation-form).
 However, if you use the form selector to switch to the closed conversation form, you'll see errors.

 ## View customer details

 This section provides details such as the contact name or account name.
 For a contact, you can view the location, email, and other details.
 For an account, you can view location, telephone number, and primary contact person for the account.

 Use the customer section to search for an existing contact or account record, and select the record to link it to the conversation.
 If the record doesn't exist, you can create a new contact or account record by using the **Add Contact** or **Add Account** button, respectively.
 After you create it, search for the record and then select it to link it to the conversation.

  Displays the customer or account details.
 The fields displayed on this card are based on your administrator's configuration.
-For more information, go to [Add the Customer 360 component to a case form](../administer/add-display-components-to-case-form.md#add-the-customer-360-component-to-a-case-form).<br>
+For more information, go to [Add the Customer 360 component to a case form]

 You can edit the customer or account details inline, without navigating to another tab.
 However, if you see the default **Customer(Contact or Account)** card, your administrator has disabled the enhanced **Customer Details** experience for the **Active Conversation** form.